mayabechlerspeicher/Graph-Neural-Additive-Networks---GNAN/README.md

 }
 ```

-# Future Work
+# Help Imprving GNAN
-If you  are intersted in improving and extending GNAN, please contact Maya Bechler-Speicher at mayab4 [at] mail [dot] tau  [dot] ac  [dot] il
+If you are intersted in assisting in improving and extending GNAN, e.g. by interating it into PyG, please contact Maya Bechler-Speicher at mayab4 [at] mail [dot] tau  [dot] ac  [dot] il